tslamic/tslamic.github.io/_posts/2013-05-27-java-operators-i-thought-i-knew.md

 It boils down to the decision language designers made when defining the operator.
 Recall that in an expression `a % b = c`, `a` is said to be the _dividend_ and `b` the _divisor_.
 Some decided `c` should have the same sign as the dividend, others divisor.
 Java chose dividend, Python divisor.

-Missing this fact could lead to some "fun" late night debugging sessions.
+Missing this fact could lead to some fun late night debugging sessions.
 Consider the following example:

 {% highlight java %}
 /*